flutter/website/src/development/tools/devtools/memory.md

 #### How to fix leak prone code?

-The following code is not leak prone, as (1) the closure doesn’t use the big and short living object `context`, and (2) the used instead `theme` is a long-living object (not created repeatedly, but created one time and shared between instatances of `BuildContext`), and is therefore ok to pass to a long-living area:
+The following code is not leak prone,
+because:

+1. The closure doesn’t use the large and short-living `context` object.
+2. The `theme` object (used instead) is long-living.
+It is created once and shared between `BuildContext` instances.

 ```dart
 // GOOD